The tiny towns of Daylesford and the Macedon Ranges are like living museums; perfectly preserved glimpses into the region's gold rush past.

 Looking back at the gold rush

-Marvel at the National Trust-registered Kyneton Museum building, part of the collection that includes a wide range of household items, artworks, photographs, linen, lace, costumes, horse-drawn vehicles, farm machinery from gold rush days.
+Marvel at the National Trust–registered Kyneton Museum building, and its collection that includes a wide range of household items, artworks, photographs, linen, lace, costumes, horse-drawn vehicles, and farm machinery from gold rush days.

 Early days of settlement

-Learn more about white settlement of the area around Sunbury through photographic displays at the George Evans Museum, as well as ephemera from the heady Sunbury Pop Festival days from 1972–1975.
+Learn more about white settlement of the area around Sunbury through photographic displays at the George Evans Museum, as well as ephemera from the heady Sunbury Pop Festival days of 1972–75.

-Look back to life as it was for early settlers at The Willows Historical Park in Melton, and go back even further to discover local Aboriginal history thanks to Djadja Wurrung artefacts at the Daylesford Historical Museum.
+Look back to life as it was for early settlers at The Willows Historical Park in Melton, and go back even further to discover local Aboriginal history from the Djadja Wurrung artefacts at the Daylesford Historical Museum.

 Ride on a tram from 1906 and view the collection of heritage and vintage trams at the Tramways Museum at Bylands, near Kilmore.